 But that has not stopped our enterprising Universities from building a Subject out of it.
 A Subject called Ontology.
 In the same way that not having an honest definition for ‘Know’ did not discourage them from starting a Subject called Epistemology.

-The single most frequent short-stop throughout history and across the world’s religious literature is the conceptualization and reification of ‘True Nothing’ as ‘Being’.
+The single most frequent confounding across the world’s religious literature is the conceptualization and reification of ‘True Nothing’ as ‘Being’.
 It’s a millimeter short of Shūnyam.
 But in this business you miss by a millimeter, you miss by a mile.

 ‘Is’ is the highest abstraction possible of a named ‘Object’.
 A Modeled-Representation mounts on a platform held up by the words ‘Is’ and ‘Is-Not’.
 This is a terrifying idea.
 And this is where the most intellectually sophisticated investigators say: ‘Stop!
 No further!’

 They, each one of them, still holds on to that slim slice of vanity, that last pretense to ‘Know’.
 ‘Being’, like ‘Thought’ and ‘Voice’ [Language] is very, very close to our skin.
-A claim to ‘Being’ in any of its variants is ultimately a claim to a ‘Self’ [See the Post on Vedanthins].
+A claim to ‘Being’ in any of its variants is ultimately a claim to a ‘Self’.

 It is nearly impossible to find two events that are perfectly uncorrelated in Nature.
 But would you like the privilege of being uniquely ‘Independent’?
 Give yourself a grant of immovable ‘Being’.
 You will show a correlation with all things as Zero.